 This is really a family decision that you should ask God to give you wisdom about.
 Ages may vary.

-Randy gave his two daughters the three jars bank when they were 7 and 5 years of age.
+Randy gave his two daughters the three jars bank (giving, saving, and spending) when they were 7 and 5 years of age.

 2. What is the balance of allowance/salary and chores?